 Peak walking rate: $43

-Marquette is home to the accoladed Mike DeVries-designed Greywalls Course, but its original nine holes at the 36-hole facility were designed by the Chicago pair of Langford & Moreau.
+Marquette is home to the accoladed Mike DeVries-designed Greywalls Course, but the original nine holes at the 36-hole facility were designed by the Chicago pair of Langford & Moreau.
 The bold green complexes and surrounds make the Heritage course a must-play when visiting Greywalls and the UP.

 Wawashkamo Golf Club (9 holes) – Alex Smith – Mackinac Island, MI